Hit enter to search.

 You want to understand the full cost of ownership for any integration tool before investing in one.
 Before the upfront cost, you should consider:

-You also want to see if the vendor provides tutorials, documentation, knowledge bases, and training.
+You also want to check if the vendor provides tutorials, documentation, knowledge bases, and training materials.
 Finally, check that the platform’s support is reliable and responsive.
-It should also offer multiple contact options like phone, email, and live chat.
+It should also offer multiple contact options, such as phone, email, and live chat.

 "Rapidi proved its worth to us over a decade, and I would definitely recommend it to other companies,"